AraBlocks/ara-reward-protocol/README.md

 A peer in the network who intends to distribute work amoungst farmers.

+### Job

+A task whose scope is defined by a statement of work.

+#### Agreement

+An agreed upon statement of work for a specific job between a farmer and a requester.
+This may reference a specific smart contract, or some other verifiable source, which can verify the details of an agreement.

 ### Introduction
 AFP defines a set of extensible classes in Javascript and objects in Proto which enable peers of a distributed service to communicate about and define a statement of work for that service.
 AFP also provides a default implementation using gRPC servers/clients in Javascript.

-A [farmer](#farmer) would extend the AFP Farmer class to define that farmer’s specifications for generating a quote for a task, validating a peer for a task, and signing and validating a contract for a task.
+A [farmer](#farmer) would extend the AFP Farmer class to define that farmer’s specifications for generating a quote for a task, validating a peer for a task, and signing and validating an agreement for a task.
 The farmer could then use the default gRPC implementation to broadbast their availability to complete a task.

-A [requester](#requester) would extend the AFP Requester class to define the requester's specifications for validating peers for a task, creating and validating contracts for a task, and for starting a task.
+A [requester](#requester) would extend the AFP Requester class to define the requester's specifications for validating peers for a task, creating and validating agreements for a task, and for starting a task.
 A requester would also extend the AFP Matcher class to define the specifications for selecting and hiring a set of peers given their quotes for a task.
 The requester could then use the default gRPC implementation to connect to peers for discussing a task.

 ### Real World Examples
 #### A Decentralized Content Distribution Service